 This team is composed of small business experts.
 They take care of importing your bank statements and preparing whatever financial statements you need every month.
 Bench bookkeepers work in-house, so you can meet with them any time.
 The Bench Client Research Team gives you intelligent answers to complicated questions.
 You also get visual reports that help you see what’s going on at a glance.
 This helps you get the actionable insights you need to grow the business.
 You can upgrade as needed to get more than what you need for basic tax filing.

-What Does a Virtual Bookkeeper Cost?
+How Much Does a Virtual Bookkeeper Cost?

 When Is the Right Time to Hire a Virtual Bookkeeper?